-Policy No. BE01

-Local Character and Design Standards
+Policy No. BE01 Local Character and Design Standards Policy

-Development proposals should be of a design which:

-- I. compliments and enhances where appropriate the prevailing size, height, scale and mass, materials, layout, density and access of the existing surrounding development; - II. demonstrates that the development reflects the existing character of the locality; - III. demonstrates that the amenities of neighbouring residential occupiers will not be adversely affected through overlooking, loss of light or outlook, over dominance or disturbance; and - IV. minimises visual impact through sensitive design and an appropriate level of landscaping and screening which complements and enhances the character of the local area.
+- 1. Development proposals should be of a design which: - I. complements and enhances where appropriate the prevailing size, height, scale and mass, materials, layout, density and access of the existing surrounding development; - II. demonstrates that the development is in keeping with the existing character of the locality; - III. demonstrates that the amenities of neighbouring residential occupiers will not be adversely affected through overlooking, loss of light or outlook, over dominance or disturbance; and minimises visual impact through sensitive design and an appropriate level of landscaping and screening which complements and enhances the character of the local area.